-Follow-up emails can make a big difference in a variety of situations.
-It is your way of showing that you care about what you and the person in question had previously spoken about and proves you weren’t just making small talk.
+A follow-up email is your way of showing that you care about what you and the person in question had previously spoken about and proves you weren’t just making small talk.
 A good example is when people contact us because they’d like to write for our blog.
 90% of them don’t send a follow-up email – they never do it.
-This makes me think, ‘’Do they really want to work for with us or are they just trying their luck?’’
-If they sent a follow-up email, I’d know they really care about our cooperation.
+This makes me question whether they really want to work with us, or they’re just trying their luck.
+The ones that keep “bothering” us with follow-up emails get our attention.

 The amount of time that should pass before you send a follow-up email depends on the reason you’re sending it for.
 For example, after an interview, a job fair or a networking event, it’s good to send it within 24 hours.
 This way, you’ll be able to remind the person about who you are or what you talked about.
 When sending your resume to the CEO of your dream company, you could give it at least 48 hours.
 As they are one of the busiest in the company, it might take them longer to read your initial message.

 What to write in a follow-up email?